 - For most of Circus of Fear, the killer is only seen as a gloved hand.

 - Parodied by Police Squad!.
-We repeatedly see the killer's shoes as he walks, and we see his glove and business suit sleeve as he sets up the bombs.
+We repeatedly see the killer's shoes as he walks, and we see his gloves and business suit sleeves as he sets up the bombs.
 When Drebin finally confronts the bomber, it turns out to be the suspect's wife, still wearing the glove, sleeve and shoes... and otherwise dressed like a housewife.

 - Used frequently in Midsomer Murders.

-- Also used frequently when showing the set-up to the murder in Whodunnit!
+- Also used frequently when showing the set-up to the murder in Whodunnit?
+(UK).